sai-educ/math-vocab/README.md

 advertising, no tracking of any kind.
 Nothing about a child is sent anywhere or stored on any server.

-Two things are saved on your own device, in your own browser: which words have been opened, and whether sound is on.
-Clearing your browser data erases both.
+Three things are saved on your own device, in your own browser: which words have been opened, whether sound is on, and which curricula are selected.
+Clearing your browser data erases all three.

 The one time anything leaves your device is when you press **Listen** — the sentence to be spoken is sent to the voice server so it can be turned into